-As the end of the 1800s approached, Scientific Temperance Instruction was widely required by law.
-Virtually every state, the District of Columbia, and all U.S. possessions requierd it.
-Specifically, each had strong laws mandating that every student receive anti-alcohol education.
+As the end of the 1800s approached, Scientific Temperance Instruction (STI) was widely required by law.
+Every state and DC requiered it.
+That is, each had laws mandating that every student receive anti-alcohol education.

 Books endorsed by the WCTU reflected a specific view.
 It was that that “any quantity of alcohol in any form was toxic.”
 And also that “when consumed regularly [it] produced inheritable disorders into the third generation.”2

-sometimes one is sick or suffers very much because of wrong things that his parents or grand-parents did….
-Over in the poor-house is a man who does not know as much as most children four years old … because he is the child of drinking parents whose poisoned life blood tainted his own.
+sometimes one is sick or suffers very much because of wrong things that his parents or grand-parents did.
+Over in the poor-house is a man who does not know as much as most children four years old.
+That is because he is the child of drinking parents whose poisoned life blood tainted his own.

-Many men and women are insane because they inherit disordered bodies and minds, caused by the drinking habits of their parents; and the descendants of “moderate drinkers” differ in this way as well as those of the drunkard….
-This is called the law of heredity … one of God’s laws, and just like earthly laws, helps right living and punishes those who disobey.3
+Many men and women are insane because they inherit disordered bodies and minds.
+This was caused by the drinking habits of their parents.
+The descendants of “moderate drinkers” differ in this way as well as those of the drunkard.
+This is called the law of heredity.
+It is one of God’s laws.
+Just like earthly laws, it helps right living and punishes those who disobey.3

 Another approved textbook asserted that “One of the most destructive agents man has brought into use is alcohol.”
-It explained:
+It explained this.

 It has often been observed that children of intemperate parents frequently fail to develop into manhood or womanhood.
-They may not be deformed, but their growth is arrested, and they remain small in body and infantile in character. . . .
-Such are examples of a species of degeneracy, and are evidences of the visiting of the sins of the fathers upon the children, which may extend even into the third and fourth generations.4
+They may not be deformed.
+But their growth is arrested.
+They remain small in body and infantile in character.
+Such are examples of a species of degeneracy.
+They are proof of the visiting of the sins of the fathers upon the children.
+That may extend even into the third and fourth generations.4

 By the early 1890s, leading scientists and educators were criticizing textbooks endorsed by the WCTU.
-Scholars objected to their extensive exaggerations, distortions, and gross inaccuracies. i Critics included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.
+Scholars objected to their extensive exaggerations.
+To their distortions.
+And to their gross inaccuracies.
+Critics included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.

 Committee of Fifty

-In 1893, a group of scholars formed the Committee of Fifty for the Investigation of the Liquor Problem.5 It sought to determine facts rather than promote any theory or point of view.6 Dr. John S. Billings of Johns Hopkins University headed the Committee of Fifty.
+In 1893, a group of scholars formed the Committee of Fifty for the Investigation of the Liquor Problem.5 It sought to determine facts rather than promote any point of view.6 Dr. John S. Billings of Johns Hopkins University headed the Committee.

 A subcommittee found the WCTU’s program of temperance instruction seriously defective.
-The committee contended that children should not be taught and forced to memorize “facts” that they would later find to be incorrect.
-This instructional approach was seen as inappropriate and doomed to backfire.
+The committee said that children should not be taught and forced to memorize “facts” that they would later find to be false.
+They saw this approach as doomed to backfire.

 “Alcohol is a Poison”

-By making such unqualified assertions as “Alcohol is a colorless liquid poison,” the WCTU-approved textbooks clearly conveyed the false impression that alcohol is poison in any amount and is always harmful.7 By constant repetition of the word poison and by making numerous exaggerations and false statements, the approved texts attempted to mislead and frighten young people into abstinence.
+The textbooks made such unqualified assertions as this.
+“Alcohol is a colorless liquid poison.”
+Thus, the approved books taught that alcohol is poison in any amount.
+And that it is always harmful.7 The books constantly repeated the word poison.
+They also made many false statements.
+So they tried to mislead and frighten young people into abstinence.

-The Committee of Fifty believed that instruction should be based on facts so that students could form their own educated opinions.
+The Committee of Fifty believed that instruction should be based on facts.
+Then students could form their own informed judgements.

 They “should not be taught that the drinking of a glass or two of wine by a grown-up person is very dangerous.”8

-This was diametrically opposed to the view expressed by a prominent WCTU leader.
+This was clearly opposed to the view expressed by a WCTU leader.
 She said “To teach the danger of forming the awful, insidious, inexorable appetite [for alcohol], is the especial province of the teacher.”9

-Mary Hunt originated and promoted Scientific Temperance Instruction.
+Mary Hunt created and promoted Scientific Temperance Instruction.
 She was also the one who gave WCTU approval to textbooks.
-As a result Ms. Hunt was one of the most powerful women in the temperance movement.
+As a result, Ms. Hunt was one of the most powerful women in the temperance movement.

 The investigating committee conducted a survey of all members of the American Physiological Society (APS).
-Also of 45 physiologists, hygienists, and specialists in allied sciences holding prominent positions abroad.
+Also of 45 physiologists, hygienists, and specialists in allied sciences.
+They all held prominent positions abroad.

-The goal was to “obtain valuable expert opinions from practically the entire scientific world” regarding Scientific Temperance Instruction.11
+The goal was to “obtain valuable expert opinions from practically the entire scientific world.”
+The opinions were about Scientific Temperance Instruction.11

-A number of the scholars opposed the consumption of alcohol.
-Nevertheless, every respondent from the APS except one opposed Scientific Temperance Instruction.
-The strong conviction of a number was that it resulted “in more evil than good.”12
+A number of the scholars opposed alcohol drinking.
+But every respondent from the APS except one opposed STI.
+The strong conviction of many was that it resulted “in more evil than good.”12

 Dr. Auguste Forel

-Of the foreign scientists, only one reported being in support of the approved textbooks.
-Even Dr. Auguste Forel, who believed that alcohol in all doses is a poison, opposed them.
+Of the foreign scientists, only one reported being in support of the textbooks.
+Dr. Auguste Forel believed that alcohol in all doses is a poison.
+But even he opposed the textbooks.
 He wrote “I think that in America somewhat unwise methods have been adopted.”13

-The committee expressed concern over the ideological and propagandistic of the Scientific Temperance Instruction movement.
+The committee expressed concern over the ideological and propagandistic of the STI movement.

 As is generally the case when feeling and prejudice run high, the temptation has been irresistible to either manufacture evidence or stretch it over points that it does not cover.
 To call “scientific” everything that happens to agree with [its] particular prejudices, and to relegate to the limbo of human error all the evidence that appears for the other side.14